This page is from APP, the official source of professional practice for policing.

 The imprint rules under RPA 1983 s 110 cover campaigning for a particular candidate standing in a particular electoral area, including doing so by campaigning against other candidates.

 The party imprint rules cover campaigning for one or more political parties or groups of candidates, including doing so by campaigning against other parties or candidates.

 - If any officer is unsure about whether election material falls within the candidate or party imprint rules, they should contact the force election SPOC.
-If the allegation relates to a party imprint offence, the force election SPOC should refer the matter to Dan Adamson or Richard Jordan at the Electoral Commission.
+If the allegation relates to a party imprint offence, the force election SPOC should refer the matter to the Electoral Commission.

 The Electoral Commission’s website has more information on the rules for political parties, general non-party campaigners and the Commission’s role as the regulator of political finance.